MathuxNY-73/leetcode/README.md

 # leetcode
-The repository contains all the problems I have tried to solve on the leetcode [website](https://leetcode.com/problemset/all/)
+The repsitory contains all the problems I have tried to solve on the leetcode [website](https://leetcode.com/problemset/all/)

 ### Add two numbers
 The goal is to sum two numbers given as two linked lists.
 The digits are ordered in reverse order meaning the least significant digit comes first.